oieduardorabelo/2021-03-19-cognito-java-post-signup-confirmation/README.md

-Amazon Cognito Post Confirmation Hook with Java 8 and Serverless Framework
+Working example of Amazon Cognito Post Confirmation Hook with Java 8 and Serverless Framework

 To generate a new user and complete the confirm sign up flow, I used: